marmelab/react-admin/docs/Theming.md

         // Use the system font instead of the default Roboto font.
         fontFamily: ['-apple-system', 'BlinkMacSystemFont', '"Segoe UI"', 'Arial', 'sans-serif'].join(','), },
-    overrides: {
+    components: {
         MuiButton: { // override the styles of all instances of this component
+            styleOverrides: {
                 root: { // Name of the rule
                     color: 'white', // Some CSS
+                },
             },
         },
     },